josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🚨_proxy_based_special_category_inference.md

 ---

-## When proxy inference becomes unlawful
+## ⚠️ When Proxy Inference Becomes Unlawful

 Proxy-based special category inference is unlawful when: